 The Historian’s Interest in the Reformation

 It is virtually axiomatic that the historian necessarily deals with empirical data and outward visible facts.
 With these as his primary focus, it is unsurprising that a historian would consider the Reformation to be an extremely significant event for Western History, especially for that of the Church.
 After all, from an empirical point of view, many many things did happen during the Reformation.
-Civil rulers took charge of the churches and wrestled it away from the control of Rome, statues, paintings and images were systematically destroyed in the iconoclasm which followed, the liturgy of the church was altered, rituals and ceremonies for the most part were reduced drastically, church law, or canon law, was changed to place all legal ordinance under the governance of civil rulers, monasteries and nunneries were closed, their lands were seized, finances changed hands, Bibles were translated into the vernacular, and many many more.
+Many civil authorities reasserted their control over the institutions of the churches and wrestled it away from the recent usurpations of Rome; statues, paintings and images were systematically destroyed in the iconoclasm which followed in some places, the liturgy of the church was altered, rituals and ceremonies for the most part were reduced drastically, monasteries and nunneries were closed, their lands were seized, finances changed hands, Bibles were translated into the vernacular with a momentous impact on the culture, and many many more.

 Spiritual Communion versus Outward Forms

-To that end, the Church does not consist of canon laws, clerical attires, form of church bureaucracies, style of church decorations or liturgical music tastes. etc. But the Church is essentially a spiritual communion of saints, a communion of faith, love and hope in the divine Gospel which dwells in the hearts of man wherever they are and whatever their outward form, as Melanchthon here remarks in his Apology,
+In some ironic sense, if the Protestant Reformers were correct about the nature of the visible Church, the essence of the Church is not constituted by canon laws, clerical attires, form of church bureaucracies, style of church decorations or liturgical music tastes. etc. But the Church is essentially a spiritual communion of saints, a communion of faith, love and hope in the divine Gospel which dwells in the hearts of man wherever they are and whatever their outward form, as Melanchthon here remarks in his Apology,

 But the Church is not only the fellowship of outward objects and rites, as other governments, but it is originally a fellowship of faith and of the Holy Ghost in hearts.
 The Christian Church consists not alone in fellowship of outward signs, but it consists especially in inward communion of eternal blessings in the heart, as of the Holy Ghost, of faith, of the fear and love of God… the Creed presents us these consolations.
 And it says Church Catholic, in order that we may not understand the Church to be an outward government of certain nations that the Church is like any other external polity, bound to this or that land, kingdom, or nation, as the Pope of Rome will say, but rather men scattered throughout the whole world here and there in the world, from the rising to the setting of the sun, who agree concerning the Gospel, and have the same Christ, the same Holy Ghost, and the same Sacraments, whether they have the same or different human traditions… We are speaking of true, i.e., of spiritual unity we say that those are one harmonious Church who believe in one Christ; who have one Gospel, one Spirit, one faith, the same Sacraments; and we are speaking, therefore, of spiritual unity, without which faith in the heart, or righteousness of heart before God, cannot exist.
 For this we say that similarity of human rites, whether universal or particular, is not necessary, because the righteousness of faith is not a righteousness bound to certain traditions outward ceremonies of human ordinances as the righteousness of the Law was bound to the Mosaic ceremonies, because this righteousness of the heart is a matter that quickens the heart.
 To this quickening, human traditions, whether they be universal or particular, contribute nothing; neither are they effects of the Holy Ghost, as are chastity, patience, the fear of God, love to one’s neighbor, and the works, of love.